-BN faculty members teach master and bachelor courses in Applied Physics and, since 2012, in the new bachelor program Nanobiology.
-Courses include statistical physics, biophysics, nanotechnology, origin of life, optics and nanoscopy.
+BN faculty members teach master and bachelor courses in Applied Physics and, since 2012, in the bachelor program Nanobiology.
+Courses include statistical physics, biophysics, nanotechnology, optics and nanoscopy.
 The Nanobiology courses are provided in collaboration with the faculty of the Erasmus Medical Centre Rotterdam, where courses such as evolution, molecular cell biology and microscopy are taught.

 The BSc Nanobiology studies the borders of physics and biology and how these two fields collide in fundamental medical research.
 It is a technological study that uses the language of maths within the context of physics to understand the complexity of biology.
 During the bachelor you will get a broad understanding of maths, physics, chemistry and biology.
 You will study cell processes and learn how to model the behaviour of molecules.
 You will learn how to work with advanced microscopes and how to code and program in order to do in-depth analysis and research.
 Nanobiologists use these skills to study and understand diseases such as cancer, Alzheimer's, diabetes, and infectious diseases.
 Yearly, about 100 new students start the bachelor Nanobiology program.
 For more information about the BSc Nanobiology, click here.